White Collar Crime

 Fraud and white-collar related charges are very serious.
 However, there are a number of defences available for charge of fraud and white-collar crimes in Queensland.
 Fraud and white-collar crimes are very broad categories of crimes, and accordingly, the defences available will vary depending on the specific act committed.

-Some defences that might apply depending on the circumstances of an individual case include:
+Some defences that might apply depending on the circumstances of an individual case, and are commonly used in Brisbane, Toowoomba and Ipswich courts are:

 - Duress (threat of violence)